Statistical analysis and method to quantify the impact of measurement uncertainty on dynamic mode decomposition: Introduction

-Dynamic mode decomposition (DMD) \cite{Schmid2010}, one of the numerical methods associated with the Koopman operator \cite{Rowley2009}, is perhaps the most commonly adopted of the data-driven tools derived from the Koopman operator formalism.
-When applying the DMD method to experimental or field data, one must account for the inherent uncertainty associated with measurements.
+Like any data-driven method, however, DMD is susceptible to the quality of the measurements \cite{duke2012error}.
+The noise and uncertainty associated with the measurements directly impact the accuracy of analytical conclusions and control decisions.
+Therefore, when the DMD method is applied to experimental or field data, one must account for the inherent uncertainty associated with measurements.
 N{\"u}ske et al. \cite{nuske2023finite} derived probabilistic bounds on the extended dynamic mode decomposition \cite{Williams2015ADecomposition}.
 They examine systems described by ordinary and stochastic differential equations from an ergodic and independent identically distributed sample perspective.
 To formulate theoretical constraints on error, the authors split the variance of the random matrix that forms the basis functions into the terms associated with the asymptotic contribution and the number of data points.
 Interestingly, the approximation error is quantified using the Frobenius norm between the Galerkin projection of the Koopman generator onto the space of observables and the operator computed from finite samples.
 The Frobenius norm measures the overall difference between the two representations.
 However, its insensitivity to structural errors may limit the ability to understand local uncertainty.